nomansoftpvt/jazzcash-android-payment-gateway/README.md

         Intent intentData = getIntent();
         String price = intentData.getStringExtra("price");

-        jazzCash = new JazzCash(this, this, webView, "Pass your JazzCash MerchantID here", "Pass your JazzCash password here", "Pass your JazzCash IntegritySalt Value here", "Pass your jazzCash Returnm Url here", "Pass the price here","Pass your custom transaction id prefix", "Add Custom Value if you wanna pass here",ResponseActivity.class);
+        jazzCash = new JazzCash(this, this, webView, "Pass your JazzCash MerchantID here", "Pass your JazzCash password here", "Pass your JazzCash IntegritySalt Value here", "Pass your jazzCash Returnm Url here", "Pass the price here", "Pass your custom transaction id prefix", Pass true here for live credentials and false for test,  "Add Custom Value if you wanna pass here", ResponseActivity.class);

         jazzCash.integrateNow();

     }
 ````